Vorkharium/vorkharium.github.io/_posts/2024-11-04-HTB-Nibbles-Write-up.md

 ### Guessing the Password of admin user
 We couldn't find much more information.
 So we will just try to guess the password of the user admin.

-We can find the login portal looking at the feroxbuster results:
+We can find the login portal looking at the Feroxbuster results:
 ```shell
 http://10.129.146.200/nibbleblog/admin.php
 ```